Wednesday, June 29, 2016

 Father's Day: A Dialogue (Part Four)

-Previously: The ghost of Wayne's deceased father, Jerry, shows up in Wayne's apartment on Father's Day.
+Previously: The ghost of Todd's deceased father, Jerry, shows up in Todd's apartment on Father's Day.

 The two talk about the various transgressions Jerry had committed against his wife and their two sons before abandoning them outright.
 Jerry had cheated on his wife frequently, and had often ridiculed his older son, Matty, for not being "man" enough in Jerry's eyes.